PAlexanderG/E-Commerce-App-New-Version/README.md

 # Fake Store API E-commerce Application

 ## FakeStoreApi is a fake Store API that you can be used with any type of shopping project that needs products, carts, and users in JSON format.
 However, you do not need any serve-side code to run the application, so it is easy to use via end the points you get in the Docs of the main page.
+Creating a fully-functional front-end application from scratch or use this starter for front-end.Links to an external site.

+## E-Commerce App Requirements Tier 1: MVP (Minimum Viable Product)

+# AS A USER (NOT LOGGED IN), I SHOULD BE ABLE TO:

+# Access the website via the internet so I can browse and purchase products.
+(Deployed on a front end host)

+# View all available products.

+# View the details for an individual product, including product descriptions, photos, price, etc.

+# Sort products by certain characteristics (name, price, etc.).

+# Filter products by certain characteristics (category, type, maximum/minimum price, etc.).

+# Enjoy an aesthetically pleasing website with intuitive and easy to use UI/UX

 ## Tech Stack